Philip Rastelli: First prison term

 On March 6, 1975, Rastelli was indicted on racketeering charges involving extortion.
 Nine years earlier, Rastelli had established a trade association of lunch wagon operators and taken control of the industry.
 Any operator who refused to join the Association and pay its stiff fees faced vandalism and physical assault.
 On April 23, 1976, Rastelli was convicted of extortion in United States District Court for the Eastern District of New York.
 On August 27, 1976, Rastelli was sentenced to 10 years in prison, served consecutively to a four-year state sentence for conspiracy, criminal contempt of court, and usury.

 He was imprisoned in Lewisburg, Pennsylvania, Rastelli's main contacts to the Bonanno family were mobsters Dominick "Sonny Black" Napolitano and Joseph Massino.

 In Rastelli's absence, Galante seized control of the Bonannos as unofficial acting boss.
 The New York crime families were alarmed at Galante's brazen attempt at taking over the narcotics market.
 Genovese crime family boss Frank Tieri began contacting Cosa Nostra leaders to build a consensus for Galante's murder, even obtaining approval from the retired Joseph Bonanno.
 In 1979, they received a boost when Rastelli and Joseph Massino, sought Commission approval to kill Galante; the request was approved.
 Napolitano was later promoted to caporegime, as well as gunman Anthony Indelicato.
 Rastelli was now the undisputed boss, controlling things from behind bars through the use of acting bosses such as longtime Bonanno mobster Salvatore "Sally Fruits" Ferrugia.

 While Rastelli was in prison, Massino began jockeying for power with Dominick "Sonny Black" Napolitano, another Rastelli loyalist capo.
 Both men were themselves threatened by another faction seeking to depose the absentee boss led by capos Alphonse "Sonny Red" Indelicato, Dominick "Big Trin" Trincera and Philip Giaccone.
 The Commission initially tried to maintain neutrality, but in 1981, Massino got word from his informants that the three capos were stocking up on automatic weapons and planning to kill the Rastelli loyalists within the Bonanno family to take complete control.
 On May 5, 1981, the three capos were murdered.

-On April 21, 1983, Rastelli was released from prison, and he and Massino ordered the murder of Bonanno soldier Cesare Bonventre.
+On April 21, 1983, Rastelli was released from prison, and he and Massino ordered the murder of Bonanno capo Cesare Bonventre.
 Still a fugitive, Massino summoned Salvatore Vitale, Louis Attanasio and James Tartaglione to his hideout and gave them the order.
 By this time, even though Rastelli was still officially head of the family, Massino was considered by most mobsters to be the family's street boss and field commander in all but name, as well as Rastelli's heir apparent.